SUNY Canton OnLine

 Spring, 3 credit hours

-A continuation of Electric Circuits 1, stressing the understanding of concepts that involve impedance, resonance, transformers and three phase systems.
+continuation of Electric Circuits (I), stressing the understanding of AC analysis that involves resistive, capacitive, and inductive circuits.
+Also, impedance, resonance, filters and transformers are covered.
 Students will analyze circuits of various configurations and enhance computational skills.
 Three hours lecture per week.

-Prerequisite: Electric Circuits 1 (ELEC 101) or permission of instructor.
+Prerequisite: Electric Circuits 1 (ELEC 101) and Pre-Calculus (MATH123) or permission of instructor.

 ELEC 109 ELECTRIC CIRCUITS 1 LABORATORY